bogdan-laza/scene-aware-assistant/api_contract.md

 {
   "type": "crosswalk_analysis",
   "result": "Yes, there is a pedestrian crosswalk visible.
-It looks safe to cross."
+It looks safe to cross.", "confidence": 0.65
 }